-Customers face many choices in where to trade both equities and options.
+Customers face many choices in where to trade options.
 Market participants will continue to choose trading venues and the method of connectivity based on their specific needs.
 No broker-dealer is required to become a Member of the Exchange.
 There is no regulatory requirement that any market participant connect to any one exchange, nor that any market participant connect at a particular connection speed or act in a particular capacity on the Exchange, or trade any particular product offered on an exchange.

 Moreover, membership is not a requirement to participate on the Exchange.
 Indeed, the Exchange is unaware of any one exchange whose membership includes every registered broker-dealer.
-The Exchange also believes substitutable products and services are available to market participants, including, among other things, other equities and options exchanges that a market participant may connect to in lieu of the Exchange, indirect connectivity to the Exchange via a third-party reseller of connectivity, and/or trading of equities or options products within markets which do not require connectivity to the Exchange, such as the Over-the-Counter (OTC) markets.
+The Exchange also believes substitutable products and services are available to market participants, including, among other things, other options exchanges that a market participant may connect to in lieu of the Exchange, indirect connectivity to the Exchange via a third-party reseller of connectivity, and/or trading of options products within markets which do not require connectivity to the Exchange, such as the Over-the-Counter (OTC) markets.

-There are currently 16 registered equities exchanges that trade equities and 17 exchanges offering options trading services.
-No single equities exchange has more than 15% of the market share.17 No single options exchange trades more than 14% of the options market by volume and only one of the 17 options exchanges has a market share over 10 percent.18 This broad dispersion of market share demonstrates that market participants can and do exercise choice in trading venues.
+There are currently 17 exchanges offering options trading services.
+No single options exchange trades more than 14% of the options market by volume and only one of the 17 options exchanges has a market share over 10 percent.
+This broad dispersion of market share demonstrates that market participants can and do exercise choice in trading venues.
 Further, low barriers to entry mean that new exchanges may rapidly enter the market and offer additional substitute platforms to further compete with the Exchange and the products it offers.